Sandworks/csv_json_convert/readme.md

 The script will convert CSV file into JSON file using the same name used for CSV.
 For example:

-Excel format: Top row must be the names you want to use in JSON name:value pair.
+Excel format: Top row must be the names you want to use in JSON key:value pair.
 This script will automatically calculate the number of columns you have.
-Line 2 onwards includes the value you wish to in JSON name:value pair.
+Line 2 onwards includes the value you wish to in JSON key:value pair.
 For example:

 [Excel](https://github.com/Sandworks/network/images/excel_format.PNG)